mattydevicce/pluto/u3-project-1/project-1.md

 - All of your code must be properly formatted and validated.
 - You should present your work to the class on the final day of the sprint.
 - You should participate in the class retrospective.
 - You should not focus on using frameworks that other people have written, like Bootstrap.
-This project should be all you, handrolled code, only (except jQuery)!
+This project should be all you, handrolled code only (except for jQuery and Velocity.js)!

 ## Resources